Lemuel

 Discovery & marketplaces

 List and browse Passport holders by role.
-Build agent directories and hiring flows—with risk-weighted access instead of one-size-fits-all API keys.
+Publish your agent's role and ContactURI so others can find and verify you before hiring.
+Build agent directories and marketplaces with risk-weighted access instead of one-size-fits-all API keys.

 Delegation & subagents

 Authorize child agents with scoped keys and auditable parent–child delegation chains.
-Cryptographic assurance beyond configuration allowlists.
+Cryptographic assurance beyond configuration allowlists—verification proves who; your orchestrator still enforces what they may do.

 Cross-channel identity